Starting with Data

 # A tibble: 6 x 14 key_ID village interview_date no_membrs years_liv respondent_wall_… rooms <dbl> <chr> <dttm> <dbl> <dbl> <chr> <dbl> 1 1 God 2016-11-17 00:00:00 3 4 muddaub 1 2 1 God 2016-11-17 00:00:00 7 9 muddaub 1 3 3 God 2016-11-17 00:00:00 10 15 burntbricks 1 4 4 God 2016-11-17 00:00:00 7 6 burntbricks 1 5 5 God 2016-11-17 00:00:00 7 40 burntbricks 1 6 6 God 2016-11-17 00:00:00 3 3 muddaub 1 # … with 7 more variables: memb_assoc <chr>, affect_conflicts <chr>, # liv_count <dbl>, items_owned <chr>, no_meals <dbl>, months_lack_food <chr>, # instanceID <chr>

 tibbles can be subset by calling indices (as shown previously), but also by

 interviews["village"] # Result is a tibble interviews[, "village"] # Result is a tibble interviews[["village"]] # Result is a vector interviews$village # Result is a vector

 In RStudio, you can use the autocompletion feature to get the full and correct names of the columns.

 interviews_100) containing only the data in row 100 of the

-nrow()gave you the number of rows in a data frame?
+nrow()gave you the number of rows in the tibble?

-- Use that number to pull out just that last row in the data frame.
+- Use that number to pull out just that last row in the tibble.

 - Compare that with what you see as the last row using